hai-vr/documentation/docs/products/starmesh/install.md

 <HaiTag requiresChilloutVR={true} />
 </HaiTags>

-:::danger
-Proper support for ChilloutVR is **not ready**, but it is an active work in progress.
-Stay tuned!
+:::warning
+Support for ChilloutVR is new.
+You may encounter some issues.

+If you need help, please check out the [Discord server](/docs/other/discord).
 :::

 To use this tool in ChilloutVR, you need to have [Chillaxins](/docs/products/chillaxins) in your project first.